 Pursuant to its written charter, the Audit Committee is required to pre-approve the audit and non-audit services performed by our independent auditors.
 Notwithstanding the foregoing, separate Audit Committee pre-approval shall not be required (a) if the engagement for services is entered into pursuant to pre-approval policies and procedures established by the Audit Committee regarding our engagement of the independent auditor (the "Pre-Approval Policy") as to matters within the scope of the Pre-Approval Policy or (b) for de minimus non-audit services that are approved in accordance with applicable SEC rules.
-The Audit Committee has determined that the rendering of the services other than audit services by its principal accountant is compatible with maintaining the principal accountant, independence.
-For services other than audit services by its principal accountant is compatible with maintaining the principal accountant's independence.
-For fiscal year 2018, all audit and non-audit services performed by our independent auditors were pre-approved in accordance with such preapproval policies.
+The Audit Committee has determined that the rendering of the services other than audit services by its principal accountant is compatible with maintaining the principal accountant's independence.
+For fiscal year 2018, all audit and non-audit services performed by our independent auditors were pre-approved in accordance with such pre-approval policies.